-► Incentive and profit-sharing agreements
+Incentive and profit-sharing agreements

 There is no Group employee incentive agreement.
-However, various incentive agreements are in place at the main French subsidiaries.
-Similarly, while there is no Group employee profit-sharing agreement, profit-sharing agreements have been concluded within the main French subsidiaries.
+However, various incentive agreements are in place at all of the French subsidiaries.
+Similarly, while there is no Group employee profit-sharing agreement, profit-sharing agreements have been concluded at the French subsidiaries where legal conditions are met.